Booking Terms & Conditions

 If, following a cancellation the full balance is not paid on time, CRW shall notify the Licensee with generated reminders.

-CRW HOLIDAYS CANCELLATIONS- If after 30 days from the date on which full payment is due, full payment has not been received by CRW then it may cancel the holiday booking and the above cancellation charges will apply and the Licensee remains liable for 100% of the holiday cost.
+CRW HOLIDAYS CANCELLATIONS- If by the date on which full payment is due, full payment has not been received, then CRW may cancel the holiday booking and the above cancellation charges will apply and the Licensee remains liable for 100% of the holiday cost.

 PETS – Pets are allowed in certain properties and these are indicated in the property description.
 They are accepted subject to their owner accepting liability for any damage they may do and on the condition that they will not be left unattended in the property, they are kept under strict control within the curtilage of the property and restricted to permitted areas only and not allowed to climb on furniture.
 Any mess should be cleared from the garden on departure.
 Pet owners are expected to bring suitable bedding for their animals.
 Where a property states ‘No Pets’, this does not deem as ‘Pet Free’, as the owners may, themselves, have pets.
 Any Licensee who takes a pet into the property without permission or without notifying CRW in writing or on the Booking Form is in Breach of Contract and CRW has the right to terminate his booking forthwith and to retain all monies paid by the Licensee.